w3c-fedid/FedCM/directed_identifiers.md

 # Directed identifiers
 This document explores the ideas of [directed identifiers](glossary.md#directed-identifier) and [verifiably directed identifiers](glossary.md#verifiably-directed-identifier) in WebID.

 Directed identifiers are included in the WebID proposal as an attempt to mitigate [Relying Party tracking](README.md#the-rp-tracking-problem) of users by means of [identifier correlation](privacy_threat_model.md#rp1-multiple-relying-parties-correlate-user-information-for-tracking-purposes).
 As traditional tracking mechanisms have become less accessible, a fallback method for following user activity across the web has been for web sites with account systems to correlate personal identifiers associated with each account.
-For example, all sites that require users to use email addresses as usernames for login can collude to uniquely identify a given user across all of those sites, and profile that user's full activity across them.
+For example, all sites that require users to use email addresses as login identifiers can collude to uniquely identify a given user across all of those sites, and profile that user's full activity across them.

 Conceptually, a directed identifer is a limited-scope identifier that has a one-way mapping from a user identifier that is known to an Identity Provider.
 The original identifier cannot practically be derived from the directed identifier by anyone other than the IdP or possibly the user.

 Directed identifiers are equivalent to _persistent identifiers_ in the SAML 2.0 Core specification.

+OpenID Connect has the notion of _pairwise subject identifiers_ which also correspond to directed identifiers.

 # General implementation approaches
 There are two straightforward ways of implementing directed identifiers for an IdP:
 1. Generate a random string, and store it in a table keyed by the real identifier, or
 2. Use a cryptographic hash function to make it one-way derivable from the original identifier.

-The latter is used by [Shibboleth in its peristent identifier implementation](https://wiki.shibboleth.net/confluence/display/IDP30/PersistentNameIDGenerationConfiguration).
+The latter is used by [Shibboleth in its peristent identifier implementation](https://wiki.shibboleth.net/confluence/display/IDP30/PersistentNameIDGenerationConfiguration), and also described in [OpenID Connect for generating pairwise Subject Identifiers](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg).

 # Directed identifiers in WebID
-While there exist examples of directed identifiers being used in closed identity systems, there are challenges to adapting them to a broadly used framework such as OpenID Connect.
-For instance, the set of [OIDC standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) mostly contains fields that cannot exist in a directed identifier, or else would have to contain random or obfuscated data.
+While there exist examples of directed identifiers being used in closed identity systems, there are challenges to adapting them in a broad way to federated sign-in.
+The privacy goals of this project require that the entire ID token be directed, not just a single identifier field.
+For instance, the set of [OIDC standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) mostly contains fields that cannot exist in a token containing only directed identifiers, or else would have to contain random or obfuscated data.

 ## Essential fields
-A minimal directed identifier that could be suitable for most federated sign-in cases would contain a stable identifier (_sub_) and an email address (_email_).
+A minimal directed identifier token that could be suitable for most federated sign-in cases would contain a stable identifier (_sub_) and an email address (_email_).
 The _verified_email_ boolean would likely also be a part.
 The _sub_ can be trivially directed using either of the methods mentioned above.
 Providing a non-correlatable email address, however, requires an email aliasing or proxying system, and has constraints on its form due to the limitations of a valid email address.

 Unfortunately the phone number field can be used in much of the world as a primary communication channel for RPs to users (via SMS), and does not lend itself to any kind of directedness due to the difficulty in imagining a proxying system.
 This is an open problem.

 ## Other fields
 The remaining OIDC standard Claims have varying levels of value and usefulness in a directed scenario.
 Some, such as _website_ or _picture_ would have to be omitted or provide a generic non-identifying value.
 Others, such as _birthdate_, could conceivably be included even though it provides a degree of correlation.
-It is possible to imagine an entropy budget that WebID could allow an identifier, outside of which the identifier is no longer considered directed.
+It is possible to imagine an entropy budget that WebID could allow within a single token, outside of which the identifier is no longer considered directed.

 There are also non-standard Claims sometimes included in some federated sign-in scenarios, which do not necessarily violate the directedness requirements.
 An example is an IdP with multiple subscriber levels, in a case where it is useful for an RP to know which subscriber level is associated with that user.
 Adding a few bits of information should be possible, though it is an open question how the user agent can know that this does not pose a tracking risk requiring additional user consent, especially if there are other non-essential fields present that might cumulatively create undirected entropy.